U.S. Route 9 in New York: Realignments

 Downtown Glens Falls was once a robust commercial center, but due to urban sprawl much of the city's commerce had vacated downtown in the latter part of the 20th century.
 In a determined effort to reattract business to the downtown area, the city secured funding for a reconstruction and streetscape project, which included the proposed roundabout to replace the inefficient five-way intersection with NY Route 9L.
 The intersection was rated by traffic engineers as having a Level of Service of "F" which is worst on a scale of "A" to "F".
 The city of Glens Falls began the public outreach process in 2004 to gauge citizens' support for the plan.
 Creighton Manning Engineering was contracted by the city to prepare final design plans of the roundabout.
 The city mayor noted that there were no banks at Bank Square and that it seemed contradictory to refer to a roundabout intersection as a square.
 As a result, the name Centennial Circle was chosen from among submissions to a name-the-roundabout contest, the name having been submitted by Diane and Jon Swanson of Queensbury.
 The roundabout opened to traffic on May 6, 2007.
 According to a 2008 study, the traffic volume of Centennial Circle has increased twenty percent compared to the intersection it replaced, while at the same time providing drivers with reduced wait times.

 A study by the National Highway Traffic Safety Administration in 2009 found that US 9 was the deadliest highway in Dutchess County, with 47 fatal accidents on the road in the 1994–2008 period.
 Police in the town of Poughkeepsie blamed it on the increasing commercialization of US 9 south of the city of Poughkeepsie.

-A reconstruction of the Annesville traffic circle to reduce folding began ni 2024.
-It is excepted to be competed in 2026.
+A reconstruction of the Annesville traffic circle to reduce flooding began in 2024.
+It is expected to be completed in 2026.